 Another type of non-allergic rhinitis is called NARES: Non-allergic rhinitis with eosinophilia.
 Eosinophils are white blood cells that are typically elevated in the blood of individuals with allergies.
 They are also often found in the nasal tissue of individuals diagnosed with allergic rhinitis.
 These individuals have recurrent bouts of sneezing and runny nose.
-They are usually treated with a nasal steroid such as fluticasone, triamcinolone or mometasone.
-Unfortunately, nasal polyps are a common complication of this condition.
-These growths on the nasal mucosa can cause increased congestion and a loss in the sense of smell.

 - Deviated Nasal Septum

 A deviated nasal septum can be caused by trauma such as a broken nose or can be congenital.
 The deviated septum may get worse over time, resulting in progressively greater symptoms.
 If medical management is not effective, surgical correction with an Ear, Nose, and Throat Physician may be an option.